Last Updated on 23 December 2025 by Cycloscope

 (Day 25 to Day 30 on the route map)

-You might think you’re out of the Atlas now, that you’ll be done with mountains… but Morocco still got some challenges for you.
+You might think you’re out of the Atlas now, that you’ll be done with mountains… but Morocco still has some challenges for you.

-The whole of northern/central Morocco is very hilly and sparsely populated, with loads of ups and down, pine forests, and huge olive and argan plantations.
+The whole of northern/central Morocco is very hilly and sparsely populated, with loads of ups and downs, pine forests, and giant olive and argan plantations.

 From Khenifra, our bikepacking itinerary takes the most obvious road, north towards M’Rit.
 Beautiful views on a rolling road winding through dense pine forests, up again above 1000msl with some more lunar mountainous landscapes – less busy than I expected.

-Otherwise, stick to the main road to Meknes, which is our favourite city in Morocco.
-As the smallest of the four Moroccan imperial cities, Meknes is the perfect place to soak into the atmosphere of an authentic Moroccan medina, without too much tourism spoiling the experience.
+Otherwise, please stick to the main road to Meknes, which is our favourite city in Morocco.
+As the smallest of the four Moroccan imperial cities, Meknes is the perfect place to soak up the atmosphere of an authentic Moroccan medina, without too much tourism spoiling the experience.

-From Meknes we went to Fez, which is the only place in Morocco we didn’t like.
-The second biggest city of Morocco is busy with as many scammers as there are tourists.
-Several people fucked us off for no reason in the medina – overall we would suggest avoiding it.
+From Meknes, we went to Fez, which is the only place in Morocco we didn’t like.
+The second-largest city in Morocco is rife with scammers because it attracts tourists.
+Several people fucked us off for no reason in the medina – overall, we would suggest avoiding it.

 335km / 100% tarmac / 6800m elevation gain